 Underpinning all of this, it is vital that we train our current and future researchers in how to use and apply genome sequencing technologies, bioinformatics and scientific computing.
 Our training programme addresses key skills gaps in these areas and will deliver expert courses in wet-lab next generation sequencing along with the other national capabilities.

 Our existing National Capability has already driven forwards access to new technologies, bespoke bioinformatics and high-throughput lab pipelines, delivering a strong scientific impact on Norwich Research Park and beyond.

 We are excited to have been able to expand our capacities such that our National Capabilities now extend beyond genomics pipelines and cover all aspects of our unique expertise.
-Our DNA Foundry will provide a national resource for performing large scale biological experiments, extending the range and scope of research into crop improvement, drug discovery and the predictable modelling of biotechnological processes.
+Our Earlham BIO Foundry will provide a national resource for performing large scale biological experiments, extending the range and scope of research into crop improvement, drug discovery and the predictable modelling of biotechnological processes.

 With a strong focus on open science and access, technologies, tools and methods developed at EI have been vital to driving forwards genomics research and will continue to do so, particularly aided through our varied e-Infrastructure resources and leading scientific training courses.

 Our strategic programme is underpinned by our National Capabilities and is divided into three complementary work packages focusing on delivering algorithm developments for the study of complex genomes, and the analysis of the impact of diversity on traits and phenotypes in species important for food security.